 Total costs include: premiums, the amount you pay for health insurance each month; deductibles, the amount you pay for services before your insurance plan starts to pay; copayments, a fixed amount you pay for a service after you’ve paid your deductible; and coinsurance, the percentage of costs you pay after you’ve paid your deductible.

-Each category may include several types of plans and provider networks, like health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
-The categories are:
+Each category may include several types of plans and provider networks, like health maintenance organizations and preferred provider organizations.
+The categories are as follows:

 - Good choice if: You want a low-cost way to protect yourself from worst-case medical scenarios, like serious sickness or injury.
 Your monthly premium will be low, but you’ll have to pay for most routine care yourself.